-If competition begins at 10 p.m. or later (local time), both teams will be given the option to defer testing until the next morning.
-If a team decides to test the next morning, that determination must be confirmed by the institution no later than immediately following the contest.
+If a team decides to test the next morning, that determination must be confirmed by the institution no later than immediately following the contest and all student-athletes selected for testing from that team must defer until the next morning.
 Once testing has begun, testing must be completed and cannot be deferred until the next morning.
-If deferred until the following day, the testing must begin no later than 10 a.m. (local time) at the original test site.
+If deferred until the following day, the testing must begin no later than Noon (local time) at the original test site.
 The host must arrange necessary transportation for teams that elect to test the next morning, or for individuals being tested who need to remain at the facility after other team members have departed.